Payroll Process in Bahrain: A brief overview

 - Overtime pay if applicable.

-The law and procedures related to payroll system might vary for different countries, but the mandatory requirement remains the same.
+The law and procedures related to the payroll system might vary for different countries, but the mandatory requirement remains the same.
 An accurate and streamlined system for payroll processing will mitigate risk and improve business operations vastly.

 Payroll Process in Bahrain